hr21don/CheckListAPP/README.md

 ## How to run? || Download the zip file to your downloads directory and extract it.

 * Open up a terminal/cmd and change to the directory with app.js in it
-* Run app.js locally using nodemon app.js to start the server on localhost:3000.
+* Run app.js locally using 'nodemon app.js' to start the server on localhost:3000.

 ## Useful Resources